StrangeJay/PDO/testproject.md

 ### Terminate The Created Ubuntu Server

-You would be tasked with figuring ut how to do this by yourself.
-Take a look around your EC2 page in the AWS console and figure it out.
-Or do a little research online.
+You will be tasked with figuring out how to do this on your own.
+Take a look at your EC2 page in the AWS Console and figure it out, or do some research online.

 > [!NOTE]
 Terminate, don't stop. **Terminate your instance.**